Can taking the day off from your blog really be better for it? Yes, yes it can.

 My home is a mess, my kitchen surfaces are unthinkable, my hair has forgotten what a hairbrush looks like and we are dirty coffee mugs galore.
-Two blog posts a day and one little hiccup with a neighbour and that was me, well and truly snowed under.
+Two blog posts a day, one little hiccup with a neighbour and that was me.
 I can’t live like this, not ever, and especially not right now in the times of Coronavirus.
-I need to manage my time, and I need to manage it effectively between housework and my blog.
+I need to manage my time, and I need to manage it effectively.

 I often see many of my followed blogs posting every day, or nearly every day, and that level of commitment is admirable.
 If it works and pays off for you, then that’s great, but blogging every day might not be for everyone.
 Here’s why:

 For some people, blogging is like a second job.
 For others, it’s just something they do for a bit of fun.
 Once you’re subscriber counts begin to increase, it is frighteningly easy to get drawn into the trap of believing that more subscribers will mean more traffic, and more traffic means more followers.
 Sooner or later that plateaus out and you’re left putting in maximum effort with very little reward.
 This is exactly what happened to me.

 It seems, blogging more is not the same as better blogging, but rather, better blogging in itself is the key.
 Very recently, I looked back at one of my posts from a week before, and I was horrified.
 There were five typing errors that I had somehow missed in my rush to turf out a perfect post.
 Five!

 That’s horrendous.
 It looks bad for me as a blogger, and it doesn’t look very respectful to my audience.